-- Biden's "Trade Policy Agenda" (see next class): - 2021 included: - "Reengage and be a leader in international organizations, including the World Trade Organization" - 2022 does not mention WTO, World Trade Organization, or Appellate Body - But Swanson says Biden's USTR is renewing support for WTO
+- Biden's "Trade Policy Agenda" (see next class): - 2021 included: - "Reengage and be a leader in international organizations, including the World Trade Organization" - 2023 includes: - "The United States is also stepping up engagement in multilateral institutions and international organizations, such as the World Trade Organization. - We will continue our collaboration to make trade work for more people, and will work with partners to reform institutions as needed to achieve a more resilient and just global economy."